sauletrep/NoSQL-Database-Cluster-AISdata/README.md

   * initiate-shard2.js
   * initiate-shards.js

-Note: When running the Python script, an ais_clean.json file will be created.
-When running setup_mongo_cluster.sh, a folder named data with subfolders (config1, config2, config3, shard1, and shard2) as well as folders db and configdb, will be added to your setup.
+When running setup_mongo_cluster.sh, folders db, configdb and data with subfolders (config1, config2, config3, shard1, and shard2) will be added to your setup, as well as a datafile ais_sample_1M.csv (the first 1,000,000 rows of data used for testing).

 ## Steps to run:
-Step 1:
-Run the Python script project3.py

-This will generate the ais_clean.json file.

-Step 2:
 In the terminal, run:
 ```
 ./setup_mongo_cluster.sh